-has completed over 500 hours of yoga teacher trainings, including a strong 300-hour foundation through her original lineage, Dharma Yoga– a mindfulness-based Hatha practice that fuses traditional Indian yoga teachings with Buddhist philosophy and meditation practices.
+has completed over 500 hours of yoga teacher trainings, including a strong 300-hour foundation through her original lineage, Dharma Yoga– an Awareness-based Hatha practice that fuses traditional Indian yoga teachings with Buddhist philosophy and meditation practices.

-– Therapeutic yoga, including Yin, Nidra, and Restorative styles
+- Therapeutic yoga styles, including Yin, Restorative & Yoga Nidra

 - Trauma-informed & Resource-based yoga